amasky/ram/README.md

 ➜ python train.py -g 0 --lstm
 ```

-After training, you can get predictions by the trained model.
+After training, you can get inferences by the trained model.
 The results may not show up (with matplotlib) depend on the environment.

 ```shellsession